samueladesoga/samblog/content/posts/redirecting-blogger-post-to-wordpress-com.md

 +++
 date = "2011-04-26 14:16:00"
-title = "Redirecting blogger post to wordpress.com" draft = "false" categories = ["Technical"]
-tags = ["Blogger", "WordPress"]
+title = "Redirecting blogger post to wordpress.com" description = "A JavaScript redirect script for sending visitors from individual old Blogger posts to their equivalent page on WordPress.com." draft = "false" categories = ["Technical"] tags = ["Blogger", "WordPress"]